olavsalhus/BankTransactionWebViewer/README.md

 The bank transactions are not categorized (a premium version of the Nordigen API can provide this).
 ## Coding style
-I wanted to expermint with minimizing html boilerplate and see what would happen.
-For compability with all browser I recommend adding `<!DOCTYPE html>, <html>, <head> and <body>` (this is left as an exercise to the reader :) )
+I experimented with minimizing html boilerplate and the source code gets validated by validator.w3.org but its unconventional.
+Feel free to manually insert html, head and body tags.

 ## Getting started